 As I became older I actively participated in our family traditions going with my Dad to purchase our tree, I decorated not only our tree but throughout our home, helping my mother bake copious amounts of cookies for our guests to enjoy during Christmas visits.
-My mother, an accomplished cook and baker, gave me the important responsibility of making Pizzelles with my grandmother’s cast iron pizzelle mold.
-First she made the dough from my grandmother’s special recipe passed down through generations.
-Next my important two fold role was putting just the right amount of dough on the hot pizzelle mold then standing over the stove burner making sure that I turned the mold over at just the right second to insure that each pizzelle was perfectly thin and crisp to Mother’s exact specifications.
+My mother, an accomplished cook, and baker gave me the important responsibility of making Pizzelles with my grandmother’s cast iron pizzelle mold.
+First, she made the dough from my grandmother’s special recipe passed down through generations.
+Next, my important two-fold role was putting just the right amount of dough on the hot pizzelle mold then standing over the stove burner making sure that I turned the mold over at just the right second to insure that each pizzelle were perfectly thin and crisp to Mother’s exact specifications.

 All my cherished Christmas memories return to me each December as I await the return home of my grown family to share in our holiday festivities.
-I too deck the halls just as I learned from my Mother.
-Christmas starts for me the day after Thanksgiving, not with shopping on black Friday, but with decorating.
+I to deck the halls just as I learned from my Mother.
+Christmas starts for me the day after Thanksgiving, not with shopping on Black Friday, but with decorating.
 When our children were young their Christmas gifts to me were festive Lenox Christmas china for holiday entertaining.
-Every year my decorating starts with displaying my Christmas China in the dinning room china cabinet.
-Like crisp New England mornings with a dusting of snow seeing the Christmas China in the cabinet signals to our family the Christmas holiday season has begun.
+Every year my decorating starts with displaying my Christmas china in the dining room china cabinet.
+Like crisp New England mornings with a dusting of snow seeing Christmas china in the cabinet signals to our family, the Christmas holiday season has begun.
 Now I decorate throughout our home with abandonment while memories of Christmases past live again flowing back to me as I lovingly unwrap so many special decorations including the beautiful nativity figurines that my mother made for me and my husband for our first Christmas.
-Once each room is throughly dressed in Christmas finery I can turn my full attention to baking Christmas cookies.
-Yes I still make Pizzelles with my grandmother’s monogrammed mold, part of her trousseaux, using my family’s special recipe, perfectly thin and crisp as my mother taught me so long ago.
+Once each room is thoroughly dressed in Christmas finery I can turn my full attention to baking Christmas cookies.
+Yes, I still make Pizzelles with my grandmother’s monogrammed mold, part of her trousseaux, using my family’s special recipe, perfectly thin and crisp as my mother taught me so long ago.
 My baking takes, according to my family, mythical proportions with the rumor circulating through our family that I actually bake thousands of cookies!
-Never having counted my cookies I only know that tin after tin magically appear lining the shelves of my pantry where pounds of flour, sugar, chocolate, nuts and preserves formerly resided.
+Never having counted my cookies I only know that tin after tin magically appears lining the shelves of my pantry where pounds of flour, sugar, chocolate, nuts, and preserves formerly resided.
 Each year my cookie assortment contains old favorites as well as new recipes that I can’t resist adding to my cookie collection.
-Trays of cookies greet guest as they visit with the remaindering cookies packed in holiday tins for family and friends near and far.
+Trays of cookies greet guests as they visit with the remaindering cookies packed in holiday tins for family and friends near and far.

 Preserving my maternal family’s traditional Christmas Eve dinner celebration I serve the Italian Feast of seven fishes, Festa dei sette pesci, in honor of my grandmother Theresa.
 Christmas day finds our home, just like my childhood home, decked in holiday finery, doors open wide, welcoming family and friends for festive merrymaking.
 Gathering around our large table, enjoying Christmas dinner, we toast with gratitude our good fortunes, especially that we are all together to celebrate another special Christmas.
 After our guests leave I sit by the fire savoring the day as memories of Christmas’s past play in my mind like a cherished old movie.